Information for Patients

 COVID-19 vaccination for people with lung cancer

-January 19th Update COVID-19 vaccination We have been encouraged by the vaccines that are now available to help prevent the…Learn More
+April 2021 Update COVID-19 vaccination We have been encouraged by the vaccines now available to help prevent the spread of…Learn More

 Lung cancer diagnosis and coronavirus